Skip to main content

 note

-Maximum content size: 5MB For larger files (up to 5GB), use Add Document Upload
+Maximum content size: 5MB For larger files, use Add Document Upload to create a presigned S3 upload URL.

 Get Document Metadata